 This course will build your understanding of social and cultural issues whilst developing a critical understanding of theoretical arguments used to explain global social and cultural patterns of relevance to heritage and tourism.
 Topics include intercultural perspectives on work and leisure, hospitality and language, gender and feminism.
-Assessment will consist of coursework.
+100% coursework.